-Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched.’
-[Opinion]
+Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched’ [Opinion]

 Kurt Russell and Goldie Hawn were apparently made for each other.
-Though they never actually got married, they have been together for 34 years, since 1983.
+Although they never actually got married, they have been together for 34 years, since 1983.

-Goldie Hawn, by 1983 was still best known for her work on the iconic Rowan and Martin’s Laugh-In.
-Even though Hawn was an Academy Award winning actress with 15 movies under her belt by 1983, Rowan and Martin’s Laugh-In remained her most powerful mark on the world, at least in some ways.
+By 1983, Goldie Hawn was still best known for her work on the iconic Rowan and Martin’s Laugh-In.
+Even though Hawn was an Academy Award-winning actress with 15 movies under her belt by 1983, Rowan and Martin’s Laugh-In remained her most powerful mark on the world, at least in some ways.

-Rowan and Martin’s Laugh-in was non-stop laughter for the audience.
-Laugh-In also defined the times from 1968 until 1973, better than any other symbol as explained in TV.
-Rowan and Martin’s Laugh-In remains a heartfelt memory of a moment that had passed, despite everyone’s desire to hold on.
+Rowan and Martin’s Laugh-In was non-stop laughter for the audience.
+Laugh-In also defined the times from 1968 until 1973, better than any other symbol, as explained by TV.com.
+Rowan and Martin’s Laugh-In remains a heartfelt memory of a moment that had passed despite everyone’s desire to hold on.

-Kurt Russell by the time he met Goldie Hawn, also had a long and iconic career under his belt.
-As a child star, he had made his mark on the world quite young, with a string of Disney movies.
+By the time he met Goldie Hawn, Kurt Russell also had a long and iconic career under his belt.
+As a child star, he had made his mark on the world with a string of Disney movies.
 Walt Disney’s last words were Kurt Russell.

 Kurt Russell recently told the Huffington Post that a few years after Walt Disney died, he was pulled into an office.
 A woman showed him a piece of paper with his name on it in Walt Disney’s writing.